 A home that’s difficult to heat and cool can be a major pain, especially in areas of the country with more extreme climates.
 You can avoid additional sweat and chills by taking the initiative to insulate your attic.

 Moisture buildup isn’t just a result of rain or leaks; moisture follows anywhere air and changing climate go.
-As you likely know, moisture can be a major enemy to a successful home, increasing risk of mold and decreasing your home’s value.
+As you likely know, moisture can be a major enemy to a successful home, increasing the risk of mold and decreasing your home’s value.

 What you may not know, however, is that insulation can go far in preventing moisture buildup in your attic.